Based on DEAN'S ADMINISTRATIVE MEMORANDUM Number 425

 The committee shall consist of an associate dean as chairperson and representatives from each academic unit.
 The head of each academic unit shall appoint or elect a unit representative who shall serve on the International Programs Committee.
 A statewide member shall also be appointed by the dean.

-The Technology Diversity Committee shall be comprised of nine (9) faculty (with all academic units represented by at least one (1) faculty and one (1) serving as elected co-chair), four (4) staff members (with representation from clerical, technical, A/P, and M/P), three (3) student members, and the Director of Diversity, who will serve as the co-chair.
+The Polytechnic Diversity Committee shall be comprised of nine (9) faculty (with all academic units represented by at least one (1) faculty and one (1) serving as elected co-chair), four (4) staff members (with representation from clerical, technical, A/P, and M/P), three (3) student members, and the Director of Diversity, who will serve as the co-chair.
 Term of service for faculty is three (3) years and one (1) year for students.
 Faculty and students may serve multiple terms.

 The Faculty Grievance Committee.
 The Faculty Grievance Committee hears and acts upon all cases brought before it in accord with the provisions of the University Policy on Faculty Grievances.